top of page

 Wolfs Leap - An hour away but so worth the drive.
 Stunning scenery and deep pools to dive into from rocks.
 An amazing place.

-Leintwardine - Beautiful spot for swimming/paddling, underneath a bridge opposite a very nice Pub called The Lion.
-There’s also a good fish and chip shop in Leintwardine.
+Leintwardine - Beautiful spot for swimming/paddling, underneath a bridge opposite there's two very nice pubs called The Lion & The Sunn.
+There’s also an excellent award winning fish and chip shop in Leintwardine called The Fiddlers Elbow.

 Pembridge - In the very pretty village next to a nature reserve you will find this spot, it has picnic benches and a small bit of river perfect for paddling.